2002–03 Port Vale F.C. season: Finances, administration & a change of ownership

 Talks of Bell selling the club circulated at the start of the season, as Staffordshire Police were forced to write off £100,000 worth of debt.
 Meanwhile, Marketing executive Terry Smith resigned after just six weeks in the job.
 Bell told the press that the Lorne Street stand would be open at the start of the season, though work never got going on the project.
 Director Jim Lloyd resigned in September, leaving the club with just Bell and two directors (only one of whom was allowed to vote; Bell had the casting vote in the event of a tie).
-The club's financial crisis came to a head in the season, the club £2.4 million in debt and posting £500,000 a year losses.
+The club's financial crisis came to a head in the season, with the club £2.4 million in debt and posting £500,000 a year in losses.
 On 25 November, Bell put his shares up for sale at £10 each.

 The club entered administration on 16 December, with £600,000 owed to Inland Revenue and the Customs & Excise; Birmingham-based administration firm Poppleton & Appleby took control.
-Assistant manager Mark Grew and Ray Williams were both laid off in order to save money.
+Assistant manager Mark Grew and Ray Williams were both laid off to save money.
 The club approached millionaire pop star and Vale fan Robbie Williams, who rejected the opportunity to invest in the club.
-Rumours circulated of a possible merger with rivals Stoke City and a ground-share at the Britannia Stadium, fuelled by the belief that a 'mystery bidder' was in fact the Icelandic owners of Stoke City.
-Stoke Holdings, the Icelandic company which owned Stoke City, offered Bill Bell £50,000 to buy his debt and thereby take control of the club by bypassing the administrators; however Bell rejected the offer.
+Rumours circulated of a possible merger with rivals Stoke City and a ground-share at the Britannia Stadium, fuelled by the belief that a 'mystery bidder' was the Icelandic owners of Stoke City.
+Stoke Holdings, the Icelandic company which owned Stoke City, offered Bill Bell £50,000 to buy his debt and thereby take control of the club by bypassing the administrators; however, Bell rejected the offer.
 Valiant2001 eventually agreed to rent the club shop off Bell as an incitement for him to accept their offer (his vote was needed as he was the club's biggest creditor).
 The administrators received a number of bids for the club, and received interest from Mo Chaudry (owner of WaterWorld), Summerbank Management (Tunstall based consultancy firm), and property developing duo Steve Ball and Iain McIntosh.
-A late bid from Gianni Paladini seemed likely to succeed, however Bill Bratt's 'Valiant 2001' fan-based consortium's bid was accepted in March, and the group took control the following month.
+A late bid from Gianni Paladini seemed likely to succeed, however, Bill Bratt's 'Valiant 2001' fan-based consortium's bid was accepted in March, and the group took control the following month.
 The group had had a £1 million bid rejected by Bell the previous year.
 The total cost of administration was £255,000, and Bratt said "It has been a ride of terror".

-In May, the club announced a new two year £200,000 shirt sponsorship deal with local mobile phone company Tricell, ending ten years of sponsorship from Tunstall Assurance.
+In May, the club announced a new two-year £200,000 shirt sponsorship deal with local mobile phone company Tricell, ending ten years of sponsorship from Tunstall Assurance.
 The new board also appointed former player Andy Porter as youth coach, and got the club's transfer embargo lifted in July.